 Most things Black Diamond makes have a preference for the backcountry.
 The Recon LT Shell Jacket takes that preference to the extreme, shedding tons of weight without compromising waterproofing or windproofing.
 The four-way stretch material is exceedingly comfortable, and allows for completely unrestricted movement, something surprisingly hard to find in a true shell jacket.

 Because this jacket is designed for the backcountry, it would not be our first choice for in-bounds skiing.
 While it is fully-featured, it lacks interior pockets, and the two large hand pockets + small upper-arm pass pocket provide enough room for essentials if you’re carrying a backpack, but don’t provide the level of organization we’ve come to expect in a resort-skiing shell.
-Additionally, it may not be the best option for intensely cold or stormy chairlift-accessed skiing due to the breathability.
+Additionally, it may not be the best option for intensely cold or stormy chairlift-accessed skiing due to its breathability.
 And while it is fairly durable, especially for such a lightweight jacket, it’s not up to the same standards of toughness as a true resort shell.

-As noted, though, it is not marketed for that, and this in no way a strike against this jacket.
+As noted, though, it is not marketed for that, and this is in no way a strike against this jacket.
 If your primary concern is low weight, combined with top-tier waterproofing, windproofing, and breathability for alpine touring, this is the jacket for you.

 Best Budget Women’s Ski Jacket

-Mountain Hardwear Women’s Firefall/2 Insulated Jacket ($289)
+Mountain Hardwear Women’s Firefall Insulated Jacket ($289)

 Weight: 950 g / 2 lb 1.5 oz